 BBA students may NOT elect any Ross (business) classes Pass/Fail unless the classes are set up as mandatory Pass/Fail.
 This rule applies to all BBA students and Ross classes, regardless of earned credits or year in program.
 Students are responsible for validating their correct grading basis in Wolverine Access during registration for the course.

-Prior to electing any coursework as optional pass/fail, Ross School of Business students are encouraged to consider this decision carefully and discuss this decision with a Ross Academic Advisor.
-Whether a student may elect a course as optional pass/fail and the deadlines for when that election may take place are determined by the home school of the student.
-Students should review the information below carefully, and check with a Ross Academic Advisor or the Ross Registrar's Office in advance if there are any questions.
+Prior to electing any non-business coursework as optional Pass/Fail, Ross School of Business students are encouraged to consider this decision carefully and discuss this decision with a Ross academic advisor.
+Whether a student may elect a course as optional Pass/Fail and the deadlines for when that election may take place are determined by the home school of the student.
+Students should review the information below carefully, and check with a Ross academic advisor or the Ross Registrar's Office in advance if there are any questions.

 BBA Student Guidelines:

-- BBA students are allowed to take non-Ross classes (e.g. LSA, Engineering, etc.) on a non-graded basis (P/F, CR/NC, S/U).
+- BBA students are allowed to take non-business classes (e.g., LSA, Engineering, etc.) on a non-graded basis (P/F, CR/NC, S/U).

 - Non-graded courses may be included in a distribution plan.
 (Note: the final course in a sequence used to satisfy the Foreign Language Requirement may not be elected on an optional Pass/Fail basis and must be completed for a grade.)

-- Courses included towards a minor must be taken for a grade; courses elected on an optional pass/fail basis will not be counted towards minor requirements.
+- Courses included toward a minor must be taken for a grade; courses elected on an optional Pass/Fail basis will not be counted toward minor requirements.

 - BBA students may only modify the grading pattern for non-Ross courses during registration on Wolverine Access.
 A change in grading pattern for a non-Ross course (from graded to optional Pass/Fail, or from optional Pass/Fail to graded) is not permitted after registration has closed on Wolverine Access for that specific class (also referred to as the drop/add deadline for that class).

 - Courses added late - after registration has closed on Wolverine Access - may not be elected on a non-graded basis unless the course is offered as a mandatory non-graded course.